ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Volunteers

 Putting a call for volunteers out early is incredibly important.
 Volunteers can have vastly different skillsets meaning some are far more comfortable being front of house "MC's" while others prefer some behind the scenes roles.
 Understanding the strengths and weaknesses of your volunteer team is vital to keep the conference running smoothly.
 Consider asking prospective volunteers if they volunteer at other events, or what particular skills they have so you can adjust accordingly.

+Having a predefined list of roles helps before the day, as does having a Lead volunteer.
+If you are organising try not to have any assigned roles so you can fire fight on the day

 For more information, check the [volunteer management](volunteer_management.md) page.